 - increased awareness in the general population of the importance of eye health

 - some qualified New Zealand optometrists moving overseas, where they often get better pay.

-Optometrists mainly work in private businesses.
+Optometrists mainly work in private optometry practices, corporate retail chains and specialist eye clinics.
 They can set up their own practice or become partners at existing practices.

 Other vacancy websites

 Optometrists can progress into management positions or set up their own practices.
 They can also take up academic positions in teaching or research, or work in the optical industry as suppliers of optical equipment.

 Optometrists can specialise in a range of areas including contact lenses, diabetic management, geriatric and low vision, binocular vision, and children's eye care.